bvda/hack-your-education-ece/slides/slides/1_git/git.md

 1. Create a file 'bar.txt', **stage** and **commit**
 2. What do **status** look like?
 3. What do **log -p** show?
-4. Note which name appears the most on the enrollment list
+4. Note which name you think appears the most on the enrollment list for this talk
 5. Add name to 'bar.txt' and stage it
 6. Amend these changes by **commit --amend**
 7. Check **log p**